frdeso/adding-kernel-tracepoints/README.md

 The first part of the analysis was to find what were the tracepoint already in page in the Linux Kenel.

+###Information about page fault tracepoint

-Page fault : Discussions on the Linux Kernel Mailing List
+Discussions on the Linux Kernel Mailing List

 [1] https://lkml.org/lkml/2010/11/10/89